5ofwind/LERAN/README.md

 # LERAN
-The code will be released after the paper is accepted.
+The code will be available after the paper is accepted.